Source Water Protection

 2) Needs to correct an acute public health concern that has been identified by monitoring of the drinking water.

-Reporting or other administrative costs related to using a source water protection transient grant are not eligible.
+Indirect or administrative costs related to using a source water protection transient grant are not eligible.
 Fundable activities involve costs that are associated with implementing and completing the project.

 The work to be performed must meet applicable state regulations, particularly plan review and inspection requirements.